From Invariant Representations to Invariant Data: Provable Robustness to Spurious Correlations via Noisy Counterfactual Matching: Introduction

-\item We empirically validate our theory using a synthetic dataset as well as linear probing on a pretrained backbone across multiple datasets. \end{enumerate} \paragraph{Notation:} We use lowercase letters to denote random variable (e.g., $\ry$), bold lowercase letters to denote random variables (e.g., $\rvx$), and bold italic letters for their realizations (e.g., $\vx$).
+\paragraph{Notation:} We use lowercase letters to denote random variable (e.g., $\ry$), bold lowercase letters to denote random variables (e.g., $\rvx$), and bold italic letters for their realizations (e.g., $\vx$).
 Capital letters represent matrices or constants (e.g., $U$, $N$), while calligraphic letters denote sets, domains, or ranges (e.g., $\mathcal{M}$, $\mathcal{E}$, $\mathcal{X}$).
 The notation $[N]$ represents the index set ${1, 2, \dots, N}$.
-We denote the $r$-th largest singular value by $\sigma_r$, and $Q_r$ denotes the $r$-largest singular values' corresponding singular vectors. $\|A\|_\Lambda\coloneqq\|A^\top\Lambda^{1/2}\|$ is Mahalanobis-induced spectral norm.
+We denote the $r$-th largest singular value by $\sigma_r$, and $Q_r$ denotes the $r$-largest singular values' corresponding singular vectors. $\|A\|_\Lambda\coloneqq\|A^\top\Lambda^{1/2}\|$ is Mahalanobis-induced spectral norm. \paragraph{Paper Structure} In \Cref{sec:setup}, we introduce the problem setup and causal background for this paper.
+Then we introduce our methods in \Cref{sec:method} and analyze the theoretical guarantee in \Cref{sec:main}.
+Then, we empirically validate our NCM method in \Cref{sec:empirical} and compare our method with related works in \Cref{sec:related-works}.